denisrobert/cleaningdata_course_project/README.md

 # Course Project for getdata-032, "Getting and Cleaning Data"

+### Objective:
-### Objective: generate a tidy data set describing, for each subject and activity, the average value across a number of measurements of variables related to the detection of activities using accelerometer and gyroscopic data in smart phones.
+Generate a tidy data set describing, for each subject and activity, the average value across a number of measurements of variables related to the detection of activities using accelerometer and gyroscopic data in smart phones.

 ### Running the script.